nullobject/rein/README.md

 add_exclusion_constraint :book_owners, [[:book_id, '='], [:owned_during, '&&']], using: :gist, deferrable: false
 ```

-If you want to specify something like a operator class for a attribute specific attribute you can add it to the attribute specification between attribute name and the operator:
+If you want to specify something like a operator class for a attribute specific
+attribute, you can add it to the attribute specification between attribute name
+and the operator:

 ```ruby
 add_exclusion_constraint :book_owners, [[:book_id, :gist_int8_ops, '='], [:owned_during, '&&']], using: :gist
 ```

-If you want to set the constraint to a subset of the table you can use a where option to set the filter condition:
+If you want to set the constraint to a subset of the table, you can use a `where`
+option to set the filter condition:

 ```ruby
 add_exclusion_constraint :books, [[:isbn, '=']], using: :gist, where: "state='active'"